 The boat anchors just outside of Cathedral Cave where you can take pictures of the entrance of the cave, however, you are not allowed to get off the boat.

-This particular stop was not very exciting but would have been if we were allowed to swim in the cave.
-However, this is not allowed as the waters tend to be a bit rough and with the sharp edges, it is dangerous.
+This particular stop was not very exciting but it would have been if we were allowed to swim in the cave.
+Unfortunately this is not allowed as the waters can get quite rough and with the sharp edges, it is dangerous.
 There are also many sea snakes in the water so it’s best avoided.

 Tour C is all about beautiful beaches and snorkeling.
 It showcases the perfect paradise that El Nido is, and it does this through the beaches on its itinerary.

-The verdict: I spent most of my day on Tour C soaking up the sun and working on my tan – the Korean winter had been harsh!
 I thoroughly enjoyed Talisay Beach and Hidden Beach.
-Helicopter Island and Matinloc Island weren’t all they’re made up to be, but overall it was a great tour with incredible sights.
+Helicopter Island and Matinloc Island weren’t all they’re made out to be, but overall it was a great tour with incredible sights.